2×2 determinants, matrix inverses, solving equations using matrices, and transformation matrices.

 Apply multiple transformations by multiplying matrices

-To apply transformation after :
+To apply transformation T2 after T1:

 ANIMATION: Composite transformations